krndcode/-requirement-analysis/README.md

 - Serve as a reference for students, developers, and professionals learning about the software development lifecycle.

-# What is Requirement Analysis?
+# Why is Requirement Analysis Important?

 Requirement Analysis is the process of identifying, gathering, and documenting the needs and expectations of stakeholders for a software system.
 It is one of the most critical phases in the Software Development Life Cycle (SDLC), as it lays the foundation for designing, building, and delivering a solution that meets user needs.